Abdulrehmanghani/GigaVision/README.md

             "date_captured": "2022",
             "file_name": "name of image file",
             "height": "height of the image",
-            "id": "id of the imag"e,
+            "id": "id of the image",
             "license": 1,
             "url": "",
             "width": "width of the image"